Mold Inspection and Sampling Services

 Our certified mold technicians will promptly inspect and report on your mold or moisture illue and provide you with a full written report with recommendations.
 Scott Environmental’s Certified Mold Technicians have been working with realtors, general contractors, insurance companies, insurance adjusters, remediation contractors, and the public for over 13 years.
 We offer mold inspections, mold sampling, and full written reports in Southern California.
 Mold will often occur when there is enough moisture, a viable food source, and ambient temperature.
 Airborne mold spores can contribute to allergies and cause infections, and more serious disease.
 Mold will damage your belongings, furniture, linens, drywall, and wood framing components of the home if left unresolved.

 If you suspect mold, the first step is to have a mold inspection by a Certified Mold Technician.
 Remediation should not begin without first having a preliminary assessment with a protocol (action plan and scope of work) established.
 Sampling may be necessary to determine levels of contamination in the affected area, and other areas of the dwelling.
-Most remediation companies use a combination of the EPA guidelines for mold and the New York Mold Remediation Guidelines to remove clean and remove mold contaminants without cross contaminating other areas of the dwelling.
+Most remediation companies use a combination of the EPA guidelines for mold to remove and clean mold contaminants without cross contaminating other areas of the dwelling.

 The preliminary Mold Inspection helps to determine moisture content, temperature/relative humidity, sampling plans (if mold sampling is needed), type of moisture intrusion (clean water, gray water, black water), what type of equipment should be used during remediation, and what areas will be contained during remediation.